Tania Singer: Research

 Another research focus is on how social cognition and motivations can explain human social interaction and human economic decision making.
 The new research program on caring economics, co-funded by the Institute for New Economic Thinking (INET) between 2013 and 2017, carried out in collaboration with Professor Dennis J. Snower, former president of the Kiel Institute of World Economy, explores new avenues of how psychological and neuroscientific knowledge about human motivation, emotion, and social cognition can inform models of economic decision making in addressing global economic problems.

 In a paper published in the journal Science in 2004, Singer showed that some pain-sensitive regions of the brain are also activated when volunteers experience their partners feeling pain.
 In follow-up studies, published in the journals Nature and Neuron, she showed that empathy-related brain responses are influenced by the perceived fairness of others and by whether a target belonged to an ingroup or outgroup.

 Based on earlier studies she did with the Buddhist monk Matthieu Ricard, she further showed that the neural circuits underlying empathic responses to the suffering of others (feeling with someone) are different from the neural networks underlying compassion (feeling concern for someone paired with a motivation to help).
 Whereas empathy is associated with negative emotions and can lead to burn-out if it turns into empathic distress, compassion comes with positive feelings of care and warmth and can boost resilience in the face of suffering.

 Singer also has a long-standing interest in collaboration between arts and science and for example produced the multi-media, free-downloadable e-book Compassion: Bridging Practice and Science together with the artist Olafur Eliasson.

-Since 2020, Singer has been leading the CovSocial project.
-This project, funded by the Berlin University Alliance (BUA) and the Max Planck Society, investigated online how the Covid 19 pandemic affected the emotional state and behaviour of the Berlin population.
-Furthermore, the influence of several weeks of online mental training on mental health and social maintenance was investigated.